| April 11, 2025

 Opioids account for the majority of drug-related deaths.
 In most cases, these deaths are avoidable.

-North America has seen a spike in opioid overdose deaths since the onset of the pandemic; roughly 50,000 people died from opioid overdoses in the United States in 2019, more than double the 2010 figure.
+North America has seen a spike in opioid overdose deaths since the onset of the pandemic.
+In the past 20 years, drug overdose deaths have increased by over 250%.

 Imagine you have some leftover pills from a bone fracture you suffered several months earlier or a bottle of cough syrup that you haven’t touched since your bout with bronchitis last year.

-Would you notice if a couple pills went missing?
-If the level on the cough syrup bottle changed?
+Would you notice if a couple of pills went missing?
+What if the level on the cough syrup bottle changed?

 The answer is probably not.